1970 Sugar Bowl: Aftermath

 The playing field was left in very poor condition for Super Bowl IV, which was held in the stadium ten days later.
 When the National Football League awarded Super Bowl VI to Tulane Stadium in March 1971, it stipulated the university and the New Orleans Saints install artificial turf.

 This was the final bowl game featuring two all-white squads.
 Arkansas' first black varsity player, Jon Richardson, suited up in 1970, and Ole Miss followed suit in 1972 with Ben Williams.
 Ole Miss was one of the last major college programs to desegregate their varsity teams, along with SEC rival LSU and BYU.

-Manning returned to the Crescent City less than two years later when the New Orleans Saints selected him second overall (behind Jim Plunkett) in the 1971 NFL Draft.
+Manning returned to the Crescent City less than two years later when the New Orleans Saints selected him second overall (behind Jim Plunkett) in the 1971 NFL draft.
 Manning played for the Saints from 1971 until he was traded after the first game of the 1982 season.

 The Razorbacks and Rebels renewed their annual series in the 1980s, and in 1992, they became conference rivals when Arkansas joined the SEC.
-Houston Nutt was the head coach of both programs: the Razorbacks from 1998–2007 and the Rebels from 2008–11.
+Houston Nutt was the head coach of both programs: the Razorbacks from 1998 to 2007 and the Rebels from 2008 to 2011.

 Arkansas has played in the Sugar Bowl twice since losing to Ole Miss.
 In 1980 (1979 season), the Razorbacks of Lou Holtz lost 24–9 to national champion Alabama (coached by Arkansas native Bear Bryant), and in 2011 (2010 season), the Bobby Petrino-led Hogs lost 31–26 to Ohio State (the Buckeyes later vacated the win following the discovery of numerous NCAA violations under the watch of coach Jim Tressel).

 Ole Miss did not return to the Sugar Bowl until January 2016, when it defeated Oklahoma State 48–20.